AustralianCyberSecurityCentre/azul-audit-forwarder/README.md

 ## AWS Cloudwatch compatablity

 Azul-Audit-Forwarder supports forwarding Azul audit logs to AWS Cloudwatch.
+Azul-Audit-Forwarder can be configured for AWS Cloudwatch or localstack through settings.
 For local testing, [localstack](https://github.com/localstack/localstack) can be utilised to simulate AWS Cloudwatch APIs.

-Azul-Audit-Forwarder can be configured for AWS Cloudwatch or localstack through settings.
+Localstack can be started in a docker container using the following command:

 ```bash
 docker run -d -p 4566:4566 -p 4571:4571 -e SERVICES=logs localstack/localstack